ucsb-cs156/w22/_lab/team01.md

 pages of staff solution, here:
 * <https://staff-team01-solution.herokuapp.com/swagger-ui/>

+NOTE: The `EarthquakeQueryService` (along with the test for it) has two hard coded parameters in addition to the ones that are exposed through the api (i.e. `minMag` for minimum magnitude, and `distance` (for distance in km from Storke Tower).
+We could have chosen to make those parameters that the user of the API could supply.
+And indeed, it would feasible (though it isn't part of this assignment) to implement a separate service that allows the user to supply those, or to make the lat/long of Storke Tower the default if and only if the user doesn't supply values for those.

+But, the bottom line is that *none of the other services you are implementing needs latitude and longitude, especially not that of Storke Tower, in the implementation.*   So those should not appear in your code for anything other than the `EarthquakeQueryService` and the
+`EarthquakeQueryServiceTests`.
+Some might say that the `EarthquakeQueryService` is therefore a bad example for you to work from&mdash;I choose to think of it differently; it's an example that forces you to really think about what's going on, and what parameters you should retain, vs. which ones you should not retain.

 Additionally, there are some special instructions for the `RedditQueryService` near the bottom of this web page.

 As you work on your service, make commits frequently, with meaningful commit messages.